BD: First of all, what is Blend Swap and how do you see the site?

 MM: I remember looking through Blenderartist.org about 3-4 years ago looking for a particular model and being really frustrated.
 Almost every link I would click on, it would take me to a 404 page because whoever had posted the model before was no longer hosting the file.
 I just remember thinking “what a waste” there were all these great models being offered up, that are now probably lost.
 Then when I saw the state The Blender 3D Model Repository had fallen into, I thought to myself, “I bet I could do this better”.
 I thought it could be pretty easy, LOL, I had no idea what I was getting into.

-BD: Why did you chose Creative Commons-Licenses for all content on Blend Swap?
+BD: Why did you choose Creative Commons-Licenses for all content on Blend Swap?

 MM: To be completely honest, when I started Blend Swap I was looking for a model to use commercially.
 I’m a motion graphics artist by profession and I needed models that I could use in commercial work because I sucked at modeling.
 So I wanted licensing that would be able to be used for commercial work.
 Later on the benefits of open licensing became more obvious as people started thanking us for offering all these free models, and now it makes a lot of sense to offer everybody else this feature in particular.